Zapper-fi/protocol/docs/api-intro/portfolio/portfolio-totals.md

 ### Example Use Case: Net Worth

 You want to show a user the USD value of their entire onchain holdings across tokens, NFTs, and apps.
 You also want to break it down by chain.
 You would pass `address` into the `portfolio` and `totals` object, and return `totalByNetworkWithNFT`, `network`, and `total`.
-Part of the response is show below:
+Part of the response is shown below:

 ```json